maa36aber/starter-hugo-research-group-2/content/authors/admin/_index.md

   and to engage older people with their own health and well-being via an active lifestyle.
 interests:
-  - Artificial Intelligence
+  - Healthy ageing and well-being
-  - Computational Linguistics
+  - Physical Activity
-  - Information Retrieval
+  - Coordination, balance and strength

 social:
   - icon: envelope
     icon_pack: fas